MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

     }
 ```

-7. Run the app and draw something
+7. Run the app and draw something.
-8. Select the "Save" button and save your drawing
+8. Select the **Save** button and save your drawing.
-9. Erase the ink or restart the app
+9. Erase the ink or restart the app.
-10. Select the "Load" button and open the ink file you just saved
+10. Select the **Load** button and open the ink file you just saved.

 ### Challenge: Use the clipboard to copy and paste ink strokes
 <table class="wdg-noborder">
 <tr>
  <td width=125><img src="images/challenge-icon.png"></td>
-    <td width=500><h3>Challenge</h3><p><!--TO-DO - Describe a harder task to solve on their own: -->
-Windows ink also supports copying and pasting ink strokes to and from the clipboard.
+    <td width=500><p>Windows ink also supports copying and pasting ink strokes to and from the clipboard.

-See [Store and retrieve Windows Ink stroke data](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/save-and-load-ink) for more details on using the clipboard with ink.
+For more details about using the clipboard with ink, see [Store and retrieve Windows Ink stroke data](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/save-and-load-ink).
 </tr>
 </table>

 ## Summary

-Congratulations, you've completed the **Get Started Tutorial: Support ink in your UWP app**!
+Congratulations, you've completed the **Input: Support ink in your UWP app** tutorial !
 We showed you the basic code required for supporting ink in your UWP apps, and how to provide some of the richer user experiences supported by the Windows Ink platform.